uccser/cs-unplugged/docs/source/author/writing_guide.rst

 These are links to pages within the CS Unplugged website.
 These links will not work when viewed in a Markdown renderer, however these will function properly when converted to HTML and viewed on the website.
-Links to pages are referenced from the language folder within the ``content`` folder (see examples below).
+Links to pages are referenced from the language directory within the ``content/`` directory (see examples below).

 Link to page within website (relative link - Kordac feature)
 ------------------------------------------------------------------------------